-22. Add dosa to a plate and serve hot.
+22. Add the oats dosa to a plate and serve hot.
 If you are not able to serve it hot, cover the dosas with a lid.

 The crisp texture of the dosas will change if they are served warm or at room temperature.
 However, they still taste delicious.

 It is best to eat these instant oats dosa hot.
 When they cool the texture becomes soft.

 For busy mornings, when you plan to make quick breakfast, prep the batter (without adding onions and coriander leaves) a day earlier and refrigerate overnight.
 The batter will thicken a bit after refrigeration.
 Add some water to get the right consistency before you make your oats dosa.

 Any leftover batter keeps well for a day in the refrigerator.
 While making dosa with the leftover batter, add water if it has become thick.